curiousest/curiousest.github.io/_posts/2024-02-16-philosophy-study.md

 I plan on visiting family and friends for long stretches, ideally a month or so in different spots with short transitional stops.
 First visiting Vienna, then eventually making my way to Germany.
 I plan on spending the summer at my family cottage in Canada, and hitting up Toronto/Waterloo/California.

 I don’t really know how this next year will go.
-But my last two years have been so full of rapid personal development, that I hope this year cements all of it into foundations for new dimensions of growth.
+But my last two years have been so full of rapid personal development, that I hope this year cements all of it into foundations for new.